How Much Does Decomposed Granite Cost in 2025?

 Decomposed Granite Cost per Ton

-Calculate the cost per ton by dividing the cost per cubic yard by the number of tons in a cubic yard.
+Calculate the cost per ton by dividing the price per cubic yard by the number of tons in a cubic yard.
 This figure assumes the gravel isn’t compressed, which occurs when the gravel remains in one place for a prolonged period.

 Budgeting for Decomposed Granite